-10 Marvelous Moon Crafts and Activities For Kids
+10 Marvelous Moon Phase Crafts and Activities

 Like most kids, mine are fascinated by the moon.
 They have a blast trying to find the glowing sphere in the night sky.
-The changing moon phases are a fun daily surprise, too!

 Since we’re raising multilingual children, examples of the moon activities are shown in English, Chinese, and/or Korean.